stphnwlsh/SimpleDateTimeProvider/README.md

 # SimpleDateTimeProvider

-A simple abstraction over C#'s DateTime.Now, DateTime.Today and DateTime.UtcNow so you can control these values in your tests/
+A simple abstraction over C#'s DateTime.Now, DateTime.Today and DateTime.UtcNow so you can control these values in your tests.